Governing or Regulatory Body

 - inspect the rental premises every six months,

-- permit a mortgagee or an insurer to inspect premises where a mortgage or insurance coverage is being arranged,
+- permit a mortgagee or an insurer to inspect premises when a mortgage or insurance coverage is being arranged,

 - inspect the rental premises on the day the tenant vacates the premises.

-A landlord has the right to enter the rental premises without giving the notice required where:
+A landlord has the right to enter the rental premises without giving the notice required when:

 - an emergency exists;

 - the tenant consents at the time of entry;

 - the landlord has reasonable grounds to believe that the tenant has vacated or abandoned the rental premises.

 May the tenant withhold rent for repairs?